afk-procrastinator/calendar-extractor/README.md

 - `YOUR_EMAIL`: Your email address
 - `IGNORE_PHRASES`: A comma-separated list of phrases to ignore in the calendar events
+- `CONTACTS_FILE`: The name of the contacts file to use.
+This file should be in the `data` directory.
+- `SAVE_FILE`: The name of the file to save the calendar data to.
+This file will be saved/read from the `data` directory.

 3. Add a `Contacts.xlsx` file in the root directory with the following columns: